 Adding a person to your staff indicates you’ve grown your business.
 Still, it’s scary when you venture out into new territory looking for the ideal candidate.

 That’s why we put together this guide to help you navigate successfully through the hiring process.
-You’ll learn what to consider when hiring your first employee, steps on what to do, and additional tips to make the employee hiring process go smoother.
+You’ll learn what to consider when hiring an employee, steps on what to do, and additional tips to make the employee hiring process go smoother.

 By the end of this article, you’ll be able to tackle this important task with confidence.